sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Started to make changes due to internal review of man pages.
+Some of those changes are just man page text, others change function names to be more consistent, so I'll do commits one at a time.
+This first one just changes ``SSL_set_esnicallback_ctx`` to the more proper ``SSL_CTX_set_esni_callback``.

 - Added output of key pair file from ``mk_esnikeys`` for nginx-friendlier config.
 Use ``-k`` command line arg to pick name, default is "esnikeys.key"